Traces of Social Competence in Large Language Models: Case study: Traces of social intelligence in OLMo 2

 \subsection{Pre-training dynamics}

-We follow \citet{mahowald2024dissociating} and ask whether acquiring low-level formal language competencies naturally extends to functional linguistic capability.
-In line with previous analyses revealing early and sudden syntax acquisition \cite{chen2024sudden}, OLMo 2 acquires formal linguistic capabilities, as measured by achieving $>80\%$ accuracy on the BLIMP benchmark \cite{warstadt2020blimp}, after observing $0.05\%$ of the total number of training tokens.
+We follow \citet{mahowald2024dissociating} and ask whether acquiring low-level formal language competencies naturally extends to functional linguistic capabilities.
+In line with previous analyses revealing early and sudden syntax acquisition \cite{chen2024sudden}, OLMo 2 acquires formal linguistic capabilities, as measured by achieving $>80\%$ accuracy on the BLIMP benchmark \cite{warstadt2020blimp}, after observing only $0.05\%$ of the total number of training tokens.
 In contrast, it takes about 25 times longer ($12.5\%$ of the data observed) for the model to achieve above-random performance on the False Belief task.
 Moreover, BLIMP performance remains stable throughout training, whereas ToM performance fluctuates, further hinting at distinct underlying drivers \cite[][more details in Appendix~\ref{app:linguistic-capability}]{hanna2026formal}.
-Though language acquisition may scaffold ToM in children \cite{milligan2007language, de2014role}, we cannot conclude that merely exposing LLMs to additional tokens will automatically lead to ToM emergence.
+Though language acquisition may scaffold ToM in children \cite{milligan2007language, de2014role}, we cannot conclude that merely exposing LLMs to additional tokens will automatically lead to the emergence of ToM.
 However, our findings suggest that formal linguistic capabilities may be required for functional understanding and that post-training objectives can further elicit them.
 This aligns with recent evidence that LLM-brain alignment tracks formal competence earlier and more strongly than functional competence \cite{alkhamissi-etal-2025-language}.

-This leaves us with the question of when OLMo 2's FBT capability evolves by investigating its learning dynamics extensively.
+This leaves us with the question of when OLMo 2's FBT capability will evolve, as investigated through extensive analysis of its learning dynamics.
 The training of OLMo 2 consists of a pre-training phase, a mid-training phase that uses model merging, and a fine-tuning phase using \texttt{SFT}, \texttt{DPO}, and \texttt{RLVR} \cite{olmo20252olmo2furious}.
 For the pre-training stage of each model size, we sample 50 checkpoints evenly spaced by token count, after confirming that our sampled checkpoints yield a representative learning curve of an exhaustive sweep over all checkpoints for the 7B model (\autoref{app:traces}).
 Similarly, we established that mid-training, intended to embed models with specialised knowledge through model merging, does not yield meaningful changes, and we omit this stage from further analyses.